NVlabs/few_shot_gaze/README.md

 ## Acknowledgements
-Seonwook Park carried out this work during his internship at Nvidia.
+Seonwook Park carried out this work during his internship at NVIDIA.
 This work was supported in part by the ERC Grant OPTINT (StG-2016-717054).